electron/windows-installer/README.md

 grunt.loadNpmTasks('grunt-electron-installer')
 ```

-Then assuming you have an Atom Shell app built at the given `appDirectory`,
+Then assuming you have an Electron app built at the given `appDirectory`,
 you can configure the installer task like so:

 ```js